 What happens when I arrive?

-Usually two members of the church, a woman and a man, will be near the main double doors in the foyer area to welcome you and answer any questions you might have about where things are.
-In the foyer there are hooks available to hang your coat and a place for umbrellas.
+Usually, a couple of members of the church will be near the main double doors in the foyer area to welcome you and answer any questions you might have about where things are.
+In the foyer, there are hooks available to hang your coat and a place for umbrellas.
 There are two doors from the foyer into the chapel (where the service takes place).
-Just inside the doors are stewards who will provide you with the notice sheet for the day (the bulletin), and a Bible if you’d like to use it in the service, as well as any hymn sheets if you’d like to use them.

 Where do I sit?